-Each teacher will receive at a minimum, a pre-scheduled 45-minute yearly observation by a certified T-TESS appraiser to be eligible for a designation.
+- A pre-scheduled 45-minute yearly observation by a certified T-TESS appraiser.
 All formal observations will include a pre-conference, written feedback and scoring, and a post conference.
-For the pre-scheduled 45-minute observation, each dimension in Domains 2 & 3 will receive a score based upon the average of the sub-categories within that Dimension.
-To be eligible for a TIA designation, a teacher must have at least a 3.0 (rounded to the nearest hundredth) average score in each dimension of Domains 2 & 3.
+For the pre-scheduled 45-minute observation, each dimension in Domains 2 & 3 will receive a score based upon the average of the sub-categories within that Dimension. - At least three non-scheduled 15-minute walkthroughs. - Yearly Summative Evaluation To be eligible for a TIA designation, a teacher must have at least a 3.0 (rounded to the nearest hundredth) average score in each dimension of Domains 2 & 3.

-Teachers will be given the opportunity to provide further evidence in support of any dimension of the pre-scheduled 45-minute observation if a question should arise about scoring validity.
-Each teacher may request a second pre-scheduled 45-minute appraisal if they do not agree with the first appraisal.
+Teachers will be given the opportunity to provide further evidence in support of any dimension of the prescheduled 45-minute observation if a question should arise about scoring validity.
+Each teacher may request a second pre-scheduled 45-minute appraisal in writing within ten business days after the postconference, if they do not agree with the first appraisal.